civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 53

-**If** more than one garnishee summons is served on the Minister under this Part in respect of the same judgment debtor, the garnishee summonses shall be **honoured in the manner specified in the regulations.**
+If more than one garnishee summons is served on the Minister under this Part in respect of the same judgment debtor, the garnishee summonses shall be honoured in the manner specified in the regulations.

-> **Explanatory Note**:
-> Existing text of section 53:
-> *Existing Text*:
-> > Where more than one garnishee summons is served on the Minister under this Part in respect of the same judgment debtor and the garnishable moneys payable to the judgment debtor are insufficient to satisfy all the garnishee summonses, payment shall be made on a proportional basis.

 ### Section 67